-203.9.1 Where check valves are specified or required, they shall conform to, and be tested in accordance with the AWWA Standard for Swing-Check Valves for Ordinary Water Works Service, AWWA C508.
+- 203.9.1 Where check valves are specified or required, they shall conform to, and be tested in accordance with the AWWA Standard for Swing-Check Valves for Ordinary Water Works Service, AWWA C508.
 They shall be horizontally mounted, single disc, swing type with a full diameter passage providing minimum pressure loss.
 Valves shall be of the non-slamming type designed for the future installation of outside lever and weight.
 Unless otherwise specified, all check valves installed in pump or lift stations shall be equipped with position indicator.
 Disk shall be coated rubber and body shall be epoxy coated.
-Ends shall fit the pipe or fitting to which attached (push-on, mechanical, bell and spigot, or flanged).

-203.10 3-WAY FIRE HYDRANTS

-- 203.10.1 Where fire hydrants are specified, they shall conform to, and be tested in accordance with the AWWA Standard for Dry-Barrel Fire Hydrants, ANSI/AWWA C502.
-All hydrants shall have: breakable connection features and a breakable coupling on the stem immediately above the bury line which has a lower breaking point than the rest of the unit; 51⁄2-inch compression main valve; 6-inch inlet connection; standard bell or mechanical joint hub; three-foot six-inch bury length, or as specified on drawings; two 21⁄2-inch hose nozzles with National Standard threads; one 4-inch pumper nozzle with Tulsa Standard threads (refer to attached Standard Detail for Fire Hydrants); "O" ring seal; drain valve; left (counter-clockwise) opening; Federal yellow finish paint above ground line; and National Standard pentagon operating nut. - 203.10.2 Where fire hydrant extensions are specified or required, they shall be of proper design to accommodate the make of fire hydrant installed.
+Ends shall fit the pipe or fitting to which attached (push-on, mechanical, bell and spigot, or flanged). - 203.10 THREE-WAY FIRE HYDRANTS - 203.10.1 Where fire hydrants are specified, they shall conform to, and be tested in accordance with the AWWA Standard for Dry-Barrel Fire Hydrants, ANSI/AWWA C502.
+All hydrants shall have: breakable connection features and a breakable coupling on the stem immediately above the bury line which has a lower breaking point than the rest of the unit; 5-1/4" compression main valve; 6" inlet connection; standard bell or mechanical joint hub; 3' 6" bury length, or as specified on drawings; two 2-1/2" hose nozzles with National Standard threads; one 4" pumper nozzle with Tulsa Standard threads (refer to attached Standard Detail for Fire Hydrants); "O" ring seal; drain valve; left (counter-clockwise) opening; Federal yellow finish paint above ground line; and National Standard pentagon operating nut. - 203.10.2 Where fire hydrant extensions are specified or required, they shall be of proper design to accommodate the make of fire hydrant installed.